swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Software

+### Goals

+1. Make it easy for people (again, including your future self) to understand and (re)use your code
+    *   The easier software is to use, the more likely people are to do so
+    *   Which in turn makes them more likely to collaborate with you and/or give you credit for your work
+2. Modular, comprehensible, reusable, and testable all come together
+    *   Building software this way also happens to be the key to productivity

+### Rules

 1. Every analysis step is represented textually (complete with parameter values)
     *   Sometimes not possible to store the verb as text (e.g., selection of region of interest in image)
     *   But should still store the result